taesubhan/battleship/README.md

 ## Lessons Highlights
 - Practiced modular JavaScript architecture using factory and module patterns
 - Practiced developing a bot algorithm that utilizes queue data structure to track action history
+- Experienced writing tests in Jest to ensure game logic functions worked as intended